 So does AI for Code and Diffblue Cover give you a false sense of security?
 No. Diffblue Cover is a tool; used correctly it will give you more confidence in the code changes that you are making at a lower cost than manual methods.
 Developers, we are empowering you by making you wildly more productive.

 Want to find out what our tools can do for you?
-Take a look at Diffblue Playground, explore our website, request a demo of Diffblue Cover or get in touch with me directly @jgwilson42.
+Explore our website or request a demo of Diffblue Cover.